elaforge/karya/doc/quickstart.md

 `User/Empty`, but of course then git will want you to check that stuff in.
 If you modify them directly in `Local/`, git won't track that.
 Of course, if you get complicated configuration you'll want to track that stuff, so you can make your own repo, or put it in the main repo in `User/` as I have done.
+I'm not really sure how per-user configuration should be handled.

 - For local MIDI setup, you should modify `Config.get_midi_config`.
 This has aliases for MIDI device names, and a list of MIDI inputs to open for